Skip to content

 Comparison

-Purpose Run experiments against a live cluster Inject faults into controller-runtime clients Declarative CRD-driven chaos Test reconciler logic with random faults
+Purpose Run experiments against a live cluster Inject faults at HTTP transport layer Inject faults into controller-runtime clients Declarative CRD-driven chaos Test reconciler logic with random faults

-Cluster required Yes Yes (or fake client) Yes No
+Cluster required Yes Yes Yes (or fake client) Yes No

-When to use CI/CD, pre-release validation, one-off testing Integration tests, operator development GitOps-driven chaos, continuous validation Development, unit tests, rapid iteration
+When to use CI/CD, pre-release validation Live cluster stress testing, operators with pinned k8s.io versions Integration tests, operator development GitOps-driven chaos, continuous validation Development, unit tests, rapid iteration

-Input Experiment YAML files Go code wrapping a client ChaosExperiment CRDs Reconciler function + knowledge model
+Input Experiment YAML files 3 lines of Go + ConfigMap Go code wrapping a client ChaosExperiment CRDs Reconciler function + knowledge model

 Choosing a Mode